-IO 1.2: More policy relevant Information available and used by National Government, PHAs, MPs, NGOs, health facilities and communities to monitor and drive performance.
+IO 1.2: Accountability: More policy relevant information available - and used - by National Government, PHAs, MPs, NGOs, health facilities and communities to monitor and drive performance and quality improvement.

 This IO contributes to the EOIO by strengthening the evidence base for better policy and programming decisions at the provincial level.
 It recognises that technical capacity (IO 1.1) is necessary - but not sufficient - to improve organisational performance.
 This IO recognises there are multiple points where information (disaggregated by age, sex and disability) could be used to provide an incentive to drive PHA performance.
 For example, the National Government could assess all PHAs against a standard set of performance criteria which are published as a league table or a star rating system.
 Similarly, PHAs and communities can use performance information to stimulate district and facility performance.